bramses/commonplace-bot/README.md

 ## Usage

 Join the Discord server to try it out!
-When you join, you will be greeted by Bramdroid, and you can start using the commands right away.
+When you join, you will be greeted by Commonplace Bot, and you can start using the commands right away.

 ## Example from `curio` to `share`

-Let's look at an end to end example of how Bramdroid can be used to learn new knowledge and share it.
+Let's look at an end to end example of how Commonplace Bot can be used to learn new knowledge and share it.

 ## Invocation Limits

 See invocation limits [here](https://www.bramadams.dev/discord/#limits)
 ## Installation

-Bramdroid is pretty bespoke, and is unlikely to be useful to anyone else due to its specificity.
+Commonplace Bot is pretty bespoke, and is unlikely to be useful to anyone else due to its specificity.

 However, there are some tactics that can be used to inspire your own bots of a similar caliber.

 I won't be discussing how the quotes get into the database, that is discussed on the backend server GiHub repo for [Quoordinates](https://github.com/bramses/quoordinates).
-The important thing to know about this pipeline is that everytime I highlight a quote on my Kindle, it ends up in Bramdroid's database.
+The important thing to know about this pipeline is that everytime I highlight a quote on my Kindle, it ends up in Commonplace Bot's database.
 Hand-wavey, but there ya go.

 ## Why Discord?

-A question I asked myself many times while building out Bramdroid, is: why do it on Discord?
+A question I asked myself many times while building out Commonplace Bot, is: why do it on Discord?
 This choice is partially due to pragmatism, Discord-only features, and what I envision the future of LLM style app building to look like in the future.

 ### Pragmatism